1920s Men’s Hairstyles: The Best Gentlemen Looks

 In the 1920s, men’s haircuts were cut to the appropriate length.
 For men, a hair length of five to seven inches was required to be smooth back or long enough to extend back over the crown of the head without being too long so that it protruded beyond the peak.

-In cases when the male parted his hair on each side, the lengths were a little shorter.
-Visiting the men’s barbershop was essential to maintain a constant cut and length with the sideburns trimmed and the back of the neck clean.
+When men parted their hair on each side, the lengths were a little shorter.
+Visiting the men’s barbershop was essential to maintaining a constant cut and length, with the sideburns trimmed and the back of the neck cleaned.
 A barber also treated men to a hot towel facial and a new shave.

 How Did Men Do Their Hair?